BCG-X-Official/agentkit/docs/docusaurus/docs/tutorial/tutorial.md

 the documentation and generate a SQL query to retrieve information from the GitHub repository information.

-In this example, we'll use data from the AgentX repository itself (meta!), but you can do this for any repository.
+In this example, we'll use data from the AgentKit repository itself (meta!), but you can do this for any repository.

 All it takes is 3 steps:

 ## Step 1: Ingest data
-The first thing we'll do is download all AgentX docs as PDF.
-We can also do this in native Markdown format, but it's quicker to use PDFs because AgentX has off-the-shelf PDF ingestion and retrieval.
+The first thing we'll do is download all AgentKit docs as PDF.
+We can also do this in native Markdown format, but it's quicker to use PDFs because AgentKit has off-the-shelf PDF ingestion and retrieval.
 Next, we need a directory to store the PDFs in, for which we can use `backend/app/app/tool_constants/pdf_data` (and we can delete the music-related default PDFs already there).
 We can also specify any other location for the PDFs, as long as we correctly point the `PDF_TOOL_DATA_PATH` parameter in `.env` to it.